-Raw materials and consumables used represented 70% of our cost of sales for the financial year ended March 31, 2020.
-For the year ended March 31, 2020, of our total raw materials and consumables, sugar beet represented 23%, sugarcane bought from third parties represented 9%, cereals and tubers represented 27% and energy, consumables and purchases from third parties for our trading operations and others represented 41%.
-Over the same period, approximately 37% (by volume) of the raw materials that we processed were provided by third parties (excluding raw materials sourced from cooperative members).
-Most of the agricultural raw materials that we process are provided by a large number of suppliers, with our largest third-party supplier accounting for approximately 3% of our total annual purchases of agricultural raw materials by volume (excluding cooperative members) for the financial year ended March 31, 2020.
+Raw materials and consumables used represented 69% of our cost of sales for the financial year ended March 31, 2021.
+For the year ended March 31, 2021, of our total raw materials and consumables, sugar beet represented 36%, sugarcane bought from third parties represented 26%, cereals and tubers represented 11% and energy represented 7% of our total cost of sales.
+Over the same period, approximately 41% (by volume) of the raw materials that we processed were provided by third parties (excluding raw materials sourced from cooperative members).
+Most of the agricultural raw materials that we process are provided by a large number of suppliers, with our largest third-party supplier accounting for approximately 4% of our total annual purchases of agricultural raw materials by volume (excluding cooperative members) for the financial year ended March 31, 2021.
 However, we cannot guarantee that our supply of agricultural raw materials will not be interrupted or that our supply contracts will not be terminated in the future.
 Moreover, our ability to obtain our primary raw materials may be hampered by various logistical issues, including failures in transportation systems, labor shortages or work stoppages and natural disasters.
 Any disruption, unanticipated expense or operational failure related to these services could negatively affect the availability of the raw materials we need to produce our products and therefore impact our business operations.
 In the event of an interruption to the supply of agricultural raw materials or termination of major supply contracts, we may be required to pay higher prices for these raw materials, or to process lower quantities.